mfread/tesla-software-tracker/README.md

 All data entered by you stays on your device and not on a central server somewhere.
 So if you run this webapp on multiple devices you'll need to enter each car's details and firmware history again.

 # license
-Australian/US default copyright applies.
+Australian default copyright applies.
 Copyright Mark Read.
 You must ask permission to copy, modify, or republish.
 You may not commercialize my work.